-- 29. Where initial enquiries provide reasonable grounds to suspect a councillor, cooptee or employee of fraud, bribery or corruption, the monitoring officer in consultation with the chief executive, section 151 (chief finance) officer, and the internal audit manager, will decide how to prevent further loss.
-This-may require the suspension of a suspected employee.
-The head of corporate services will advise on the appropriate means to suspend an-individual. - 30.
-It may be necessary to plan the timing of the suspension to prevent the suspect(s) from destroying or removing evidence that may be needed to support disciplinary or criminal action. - 31.
-The head of corporate services and the technical and facilities manager will advise on the appropriate procedures to suspend the individual(s) and how to deny access to the councils' buildings, whilst the suspect(s) remain suspended.
-The monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, will instruct the head of corporate services to withdraw without delay access to the councils'-computer systems from within the councils and the extranet.

-- 32. In such circumstances, the person dealing with the suspension of the suspect(s) will approach them unannounced and will inform them of their suspension.
+- 25. Where initial enquiries provide reasonable grounds to suspect a councillor, cooptee or employee of fraud or corruption, the monitoring officer in consultation with the chief executive, section 151 (chief finance) officer, and the internal audit manager, will decide how to prevent further loss.
+This may require the suspension of a suspected employee.
+The head of HR, IT & customer services will advise on the appropriate means to suspend an individual. - 26.
+It may be necessary to plan the timing of the suspension to prevent the suspect(s) from destroying or removing evidence that may be needed to support disciplinary or criminal action. - 27.
+The head of HR, IT & customer services, with the HR manager and facilities manager, will advise on the appropriate procedures to suspend the individual(s) and how to deny access to the council building, whilst the suspect(s) remain suspended.
+The monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, will instruct the head of HR, IT & customer services to withdraw without delay access to the council's computer systems from within the council and the extranet. - 28.
+In such circumstances, the person dealing with the suspension of the suspect(s) will approach them unannounced and will inform them of their suspension.
 They will make arrangements to ensure that the suspect(s) remain under supervision at all times before they leave the council's premises.
-The suspect(s) will be allowed to collect personal property under supervision, but will not be able to remove any property belonging to the councils.
-The person dealing with the suspension will ask the suspect(s) for any security passes and keys to premises, offices and furniture. - 33.
-The monitoring officer, the chief executive, section 151 (chief finance) officer and the internal audit manager will consider whether it is necessary to investigate systems other than those that gave rise to the suspicion, through which the suspect may have had opportunities to misappropriate the councils' assets.
+The suspect(s) will be allowed to collect personal property under supervision, but will not be able to remove any property belonging to the council.
+The person dealing with the suspension will ask the suspect(s) for any security passes and keys to premises, offices and furniture. - 29.
+The monitoring officer, the chief executive, section 151 (chief finance) officer and the internal audit manager will consider whether it is necessary to investigate systems other than those that gave rise to the suspicion, through which the suspect may have had opportunities to misappropriate the council's assets.